MahaDAO/dex.mahadao.com/README.md

-CryptoControl DEX - Decentralized Exchange for CCIO
+MahaDAO DEX - Decentralized Exchange for MahaDAO
 ==================================================

-CryptoControl DEX is a fork of OasisDEX by MakerDAO.
-It allows you to trade CCIO tokens with ETH.
+MahaDAO DEX is a fork of OasisDEX by MakerDAO.
+It allows you to trade MAHA tokens with ETH & MATIC.

 This is a simple on-chain OTC market for ERC20 Standard Tokens on the Ethereum Blockchain.
 You can either pick an order from the order book (in which case delivery will happen instantly), or submit a new order yourself.

-**CryptoControl DEX is undergoing alpha testing: Proceed at your own risk, and use only small amounts of ETH and MKR.**
+**MahaDAO DEX is undergoing alpha testing: Proceed at your own risk, and use only small amounts of ETH and MKR.**

 ## Overview